patricklafrance/shelby/README.md

 To create a property extender there is some rules that you must follow, you can learn about them [in the API section](#).

 Basically, you define an extender function.
 In this function you filter the properties that you want to extend and then extend them with the strategy of your choice.
-The function will be called by Shelby for every properties that is parsed by Shelby and will receive the property and it's type.
+The function will be called by Shelby for every properties that is map by Shelby and will receive the property and it's type.

 The type can either be: